 Tourists are warned: “Some Honduran police have beaten people severely.
 These incidents usually involve natives that argue with the police.
 Do not ever offer a police officer a bribe.”
 And this insightful tidbit: “Highway robbers may obstruct the roadway with a vehicle or a log.
 If they stop you, give them your money without hesitation.
 They may kill you if you resist a robbery.”

 Scott and LK filled us in on other incidents, accidents, and the never-ending issues with lack of clean water, sewage and garbage disposal, and electrical problems.
 Not that we didn’t experience sewer smells from the shower taps or electricity shutdowns, sometimes for hours at a time.
 One does expect some inconveniences when traveling to a country emerging from Third World status.
 However, the more knowledgeable, and the more observant, we became, the more cautious we grew as we drove around the island, or walked the beaches after dark.
 I wasn’t sure if I was heartened or frightened by spotting the guards lurking in the darkness along beach property boundaries, riot guns slung over their shoulders.
 By the time we’d heard the stories and lamented over the conditions, we were more inclined to spend evenings in our little condo.
 Which was fine, as we were tuckered out by snorkeling all day anyway.
 But it’s one thing to stay indoors because you’re tired and want to go to bed early, and quite another to remain indoors to feel secure.
 I have to admit that in all my Caribbean treks, I have never before felt like I had a target on my back.
 Well, maybe in Santo Domingo, when I was there in the early 80s.
-The Dominican Republic does that to some people.

 Ultimately, we enjoyed ourselves, enjoyed spending time with newfound friends, enjoyed seeing the beauty of the island and, to some extent, enjoyed the craziness of just learning how to get around in a very different culture.
 I believe that Roatan’s fate is much the same as many “discovered” Caribbean destinations, so I’m glad we chose to go now, before the new multi-million dollar cruise ship terminal is completed, before more homes and resorts crowd each other along the beautiful island beaches and bays, before the landfills become full and incinerators spew particulate matter into the wind and before the fragile reefs positioned so close to shore around this island jewel become bleached-out, damaged and barren of the shoals of fish that now swim in a virtually Cheez-Whiz free Caribbean ocean realm.